 - Spot-cleaning grout

 General tips to make kitchen cleaning easier

-There’s nothing more daunting than cleaning a kitchen that has been neglected for some time.
-So you never have to face this challenge, follow the following tips:
+There’s nothing more daunting than cleaning a kitchen that’s been neglected for some time.
+So that you’ll never have to face this challenge, follow the following tips:

-- Create visual checklists with your daily, weekly, and monthly kitchen cleaning tasks — use our suggestions above to create your own, personalized list on which areas require more attention
+- Create visual checklists with your daily, weekly, and monthly kitchen cleaning tasks — use our suggestions above to create your own, personalized list with areas that require more attention in your household

 - Post your checklists in a visible place and encourage other members of the family to take cue on the things that have to be done on a daily basis

-- Assign minor tasks to different family members
+- In fact, you could take things a step further and assign minor tasks to different family members

-- Make a habit of dealing with spills immediately and sweeping after meals
+- Make a habit of dealing with spills immediately and sweeping the floors each meal

-Keeping your kitchen clean and safe for your family begins with healthy cleaning habits.
+Keeping your kitchen clean and safe for your family begins with healthy cleaning habits and a good tidying up regimen.
 Create a system that works for you and put it in a checklist so that you can keep your mind off all the things that need to be done, and instead, enjoy your time at home with your family.